fungos34/auto_condition_screening/README.md

 CURRENTS = [2.5, 2.7, 3.7]
 CHARGE_VALUES = [2.5, 2.8, 2.5]
 ```
 Ensure all parameters are inputted as lists of parameters, with the first specifying the parameters for the first experiment, and so forth.
 It is also possible to set other parameters as long as they are not in conflict with each other.
-For detailed information, refer to the global variable description below.
+For detailed information, refer to the global variables description below.

-### Global Variable Description
+### Global Variables Description
 To run the script, the main experimental settings have to be set in here.
 If some of these parameters are not set by the user, they will get calculated by the system.